abisop/nuttx-docs/en/platforms/risc-v/qemu-rv/boards/rv-virt/index.md

 Similar to `knsh_romfs`, but enabling on-demand paging: this configuration simulates a 4MiB device (using QEMU), but sets the number of heap pages equal to `CONFIG_ARCH_HEAP_NPAGES=2048`.
-This means that each process's heap is 8MiB, whereas `CONFIG_POSIX_SPAWN_DEFAULT_STACKSIZE` is `1048576` (1MiB) represents the stack size of the processes (which is allocated from the process's heap).
+This means that each process\'s heap is 8MiB, whereas `CONFIG_POSIX_SPAWN_DEFAULT_STACKSIZE` is `1048576` (1MiB) represents the stack size of the processes (which is allocated from the process\'s heap).
 This configuration is used for 32-bit RISC-V which implements the Sv32 MMU specification and enables processes to have their own address space larger than the available physical memory.
 This is particularly